 The development of the Black Country’s canal network had a decisive impact on the evolution of industry and settlement during the 18th, 19th, and 20th centuries.
 It was a major feat of engineering and illustrates a significant stage in human history - development of mercantile inland transport systems in Britain’s industrial revolution during the pre-railway age.
 As such, the historic value of the canal network today should be acknowledged, protected, and enhanced.
 The network also plays a major part in the Black Country Geopark, as the mineral wealth of the area meant that canals were a vital link to areas within and beyond Sandwell and the wider Black Country and continue to provide this link today.

 The canal network is a major unifying characteristic of Sandwell’s historic landscape.
 The routes of the canals that make up the network have created landscape corridors with a distinctive character and identity based on the industries and activities that these transport routes served and supported.
 The network has significant value for nature conservation, tourism, health and wellbeing and recreation, and the potential to make an important contribution to economic regeneration through the provision of high-quality environments for new developments and a network of pedestrian, cycle and water transport routes.
 The canal system forms a valuable and continuous habitat network that links to other ecological sites.
-Many canals are also designated as local nature sites, either in part or for long sections of their corridor.
+Many canals are also designated as local wildlife sites and corridors, either in part or for long sections of their course.

 It is also important for development in Sandwell to take account of disused canal features, both above and below ground; for example, a network of tramways also served the canals.
 Only 54% of the historic canal network has survived in use to the present day.
 Proposals should preserve the line of the canal through the detailed layout of the development.
 Where appropriate, opportunities should be explored for the potential to preserve the line of the canal as part of the wider green and blue infrastructure network.